mwittig/thing-it-node/README.md

 **thing-it-node** allows you to
-* connect controllers like Arduino Uno to your computer (e.g. a Raspberry Pi) to centralize Internet access to a scalable set of Sensors and Actors,
+* connect multiple devices like an Arduino Uno or a Bluetooth-enabled Wristband to your computer (e.g. a Raspberry Pi) to centralize Internet access to a scalable set of Sensors and Actors connected to these devices,
 * invoke REST services on all Actors,
 * receive WebSocket notifications on all Sensor data changes and events,
 * define higher-level services on multiple Actors and also invoke those via REST and
 * define Complex Event Processing on Sensor data changes and events.

-All of the above is controlled by a **[nodejs](http://nodejs.org/)** server which is bootstrapped from a simple JSON configuration.
+All of the above is controlled by a **[nodejs](http://nodejs.org/)** server which is bootstrapped from a simple JSON configuration as oppsed to a complex program.

+This allows you to build e.g. a home automation system just with some minimal Web programming.

 # Philosophy